List of Wu-Tang Clan affiliates: Recordings

-Their official debut studio album, "Black Castle", was recorded in 1995 and 1996 for Capitol Records and produced by Y-Kim The Ill Figure; it was scheduled to be released twice.
+Their official debut studio album Black Castle was recorded in 1995 and 1996 for Capitol Records and produced by Y-Kim The Ill Figure; it was scheduled to be released twice.
 They also shot a video for Black Castle's debut single "Something Gots To Give".
 In 2020, Back2DaSource Records released the album in its original format.

-In 1997, Royal Fam featured with Prodigal Sunn on "La Saga" of IAM's album L'École du micro d'argent, winning a France Music Award for the song.
-Then they appeared with Killa Sin, Shyheim and Tekitha on Soul in the Hole (soundtrack).
-In 1998, they recorded the track "The Legacy" of Wu-Tang Killa Bees: The Swarm album and "Bobby Did It" of RZA's debut album Bobby Digital in Stereo.
-In 1999, Royal Fam featured on "Hip Hop Fury" and "Outro" of GZA's third album Beneath the Surface and in 2000 on "Walk The Dogs" produced by RZA of Ghost Dog: The Way of the Samurai (soundtrack).
+In 1997, Royal Fam featured with Prodigal Sunn on "La Saga" of IAM's album L'École du micro d'argent, winning a Victoires de la Musique for the song.
+Then they appeared with Killa Sin, Shyheim and Tekitha on the soundtrack album Soul in the Hole.
+In 1998, they recorded "The Legacy", a single featured on the Wu-Tang Killa Bees' compilation album The Swarm, as well as "Bobby Did It" from RZA's debut album Bobby Digital in Stereo.
+In 1999, Royal Fam featured on "Hip Hop Fury" and "Outro" of GZA's third studio album Beneath the Surface and in 2000 on "Walk The Dogs" produced by RZA of Ghost Dog: The Way of the Samurai (soundtrack).

-Royal Fam's second album, "Yesterday, Today, Iz Tomorrow", was recorded in 1999 for Wu-Tang Records and released in 2000 in Europe without the group's knowledge or permission, with unmixed songs and the wrong tracklist.
+Royal Fam's second album Yesterday, Today, Iz Tomorrow was recorded in 1999 for Wu-Tang Records and released in 2000 in Europe without the group's knowledge or permission, with unmixed songs and the wrong tracklist.
 However, in 2021, the original version of the album was officially released thru De Rap Winkel Records.
 The album featured Prodigal Sunn and Hell Razah (Sunz Of Man), Armel (C.O.I.N.S.), Makeba Mooncycle and Kaos The Seventh Sign and was produced by Arabian Knight, John The Baptist, Linx 6, Y-Kim The Ill Figure and Tike.

 In 2001, Royal Fam featured on "Revenge" of Cappadonna's second album The Yin and the Yang and in 2002 on "Spit That G" and "Woodchuck" of The Sting (Wu-Tang Clan album).